mikedeshazer/sockrest/README.md

 Not sure if the title is accurate, but you get the point if you're looking at this README, so let's just go with it.

+## You can run the example in example.html

 ## TODOS

 1. Make it work for Angular